 Qualifications: Certificate in Supervision (Unitec), Toi Paematua Raranga (TWOA), Bachelor of Arts (Massey), Bachelor of Māori Art (TWOA), Graduate Certificate Addictions (AUT), Postgraduate Diploma of Education (Massey), Master of Counselling (Massey), PhD Candidate (Auckland).

 Sometimes difficult life experiences can result in us blaming or hurting ourselves and others.
-Counselling is designed to be a safe place, somewhere non-judgemental and supportive where we can come up with ideas to help manage whatever problem you are facing.
+Counselling is a non-judgemental and supportive process where we can come up with ideas to help manage whatever problem you are facing.

 I have experience supporting people with stress, bullying, parenting issues, relationship difficulties, relationship separation, sexuality or gender identity issues, attachment issues, grief, loss, pregnancy loss (including miscarriage and abortion), depression, anxiety, other mental health issues, addiction (including alcohol, drugs, and gambling), trauma, family violence, sexual abuse and sexual harm.

 What does it cost?